-The Cover Pool is dynamic in the sense that an Institution may supplement or substitute assets in the Cover Pool at any time.
-An Institution may establish more than one Cover Pool.
+The Cover Pool is dynamic in the sense that an Institution may include so-called top-up collateral ("Non-Primary Assets") in the Cover Pool.
+Such Non-Primary Assets may consist of, inter alia, exposures to credit institutions and public exposures.
+An Institution may also establish more than one Cover Pool.